wunki/django-salted/README.md

 You will also need to collect the static files to use the demo project.
 This can be done with fabric also:

     fab vagrant manage_py:collectstatic

-The demo_project is a very simple project with the Djagno Admin.
-You can login to the admin [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin)
+The demo_project is a very simple project with the Djagno Admin [http://127.0.0.1:8080/admin](http://127.0.0.1:8080/admin)

 The vagrant machine uses a virtual venvironment located at `/home/vagrant/env`